DonaldLSayers/jotty-clipper/README.md

 - **Clip page to Jotty**: Saves the entire page
 - **Clip image to Jotty**: Saves an image with its URL
 - **Clip link to Jotty**: Saves a link reference

+## About Jotty

+[Jotty](https://github.com/fccview/jotty) is a modern note-taking and checklist application.
+This extension allows you to quickly save web content to your Jotty notes with smart extraction tailored to each website.

 ## Site-Specific Features